unstoppabledomains/docs/src/browser-resolution/browser-resolution-algorithm.md

 Record structure can be different based on the protocol.
 However, all protocols have a common `.hash` record used to reference content in the distributed network.
 Example: `dns.ipfs.hash` for IPFS protocol.

-See [Resolving Domains in a Browser](resolving-domains-in-a-browser.md) for information on how to interpret those records.
+See [Resolving domains in a browser](resolving-domains-in-a-browser.md) for information on how to interpret those records.

-### Legacy Records Support
+### Legacy records support

 As of Q3 2020, most .crypto domains are configured using legacy record names for IPFS hash and redirect domain: